CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 ---

 VMware NSX-T provides an agile software-defined infrastructure to build cloud-native application environments.
 It aims to provide automation, simplicity in operations, networking, and security.
-NSX-T supports various type of environments like multi-hypervisor, bare-metal workloads, hybrid/public clouds and more.
-It serves as the control-plane, data-plane, and management-plane for VMWare virtualized overlay solutions.
+NSX-T supports various type of environments like multi-hypervisor, bare metal workloads, hybrid/public clouds and more.
+It serves as the control-plane, data-plane, and management-plane for VMware virtualized overlay solutions.

 A VMware virtualized environment requires all virtual and physical elements such as ESXi hypervisors and NSX Edges to communicate to one another over an underlay IP fabric.
 NVIDIA Spectrum switches provides best-in-class underlay hardware leveraging the Spectrum ASIC providing speeds of 1 to 400Gbps.
 With NVIDIA Cumulus Linux OS software, the underlying fabric configuration can be easily provisioned to ensure VMware NSX-T proper operations.

 This configuration guide examines a few of the most common use-cases of VMware NSX-T deployments and shows the required underlay switches configurations of Cumulus Linux.

 The following scenarios are described:
-* {{<kb_link text="Multi-Chassis Link Aggregation - MLAG" url="cumulus-linux/Layer-2/Multi-Chassis-Link-Aggregation-MLAG" >}} for active/active physical layer 2 connectivity
+* {{<kb_link text="Multi-Chassis Link Aggregation - MLAG" url="cumulus-linux/Layer-2/Multi-Chassis-Link-Aggregation-MLAG" >}} for active-active physical layer 2 connectivity
-* {{<kb_link text="Virtual Router Redundancy - VRR and VRRP" url="cumulus-linux/Layer-2/Virtual-Router-Redundancy-VRR-and-VRRP/" >}} for active/active and redundant layer 3 gateways
+* {{<kb_link text="Virtual Router Redundancy - VRR and VRRP" url="cumulus-linux/Layer-2/Virtual-Router-Redundancy-VRR-and-VRRP/" >}} for active-active and redundant layer 3 gateways
 * {{<kb_link text="Border Gateway Protocol - BGP" url="cumulus-linux/Layer-3/Border-Gateway-Protocol-BGP/" >}} to provide underlay IP fabric connectivity between all physical and logical elements.
 This is the preferred best practice.

 {{%notice note%}}

-NSX-T configuration will not be covered in this guide, for more information regarding VMware NSX-T specific design, installation and configuration check - [VMware NSX-T Reference Design](https://communities.vmware.com/t5/VMware-NSX-Documents/VMware-NSX-T-Reference-Design/ta-p/2778093), [NSX-T Data Center Installation Guide](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/installation/GUID-3E0C4CEC-D593-4395-84C4-150CD6285963.html), and [NSX-T Data Center Administration Guide](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-FBFD577B-745C-4658-B713-A3016D18CB9A.html).
+NSX-T configuration is not covered in this guide.
+For more information regarding VMware NSX-T specific design, installation and configuration check - [VMware NSX-T Reference Design](https://communities.vmware.com/t5/VMware-NSX-Documents/VMware-NSX-T-Reference-Design/ta-p/2778093), [NSX-T Data Center Installation Guide](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/installation/GUID-3E0C4CEC-D593-4395-84C4-150CD6285963.html), and [NSX-T Data Center Administration Guide](https://docs.vmware.com/en/VMware-NSX-T-Data-Center/3.1/administration/GUID-FBFD577B-745C-4658-B713-A3016D18CB9A.html).

 {{%/notice %}}